nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `edit 1 m/transaction q/100 g/Apples price/1.5` edits the transaction at index 1 in the displayed list of transactions (pear), to have a new **goods name**: "Apples", **quantity**: "100", **price**: 1.5.

-> <div markdown="span" class="alert alert-warning">:warning: Warning: You must use "view" command first before you can edit a transaction.
+> <div markdown="span" class="alert alert-warning">:warning: Warning: You must use [view](#viewing-a-client-view) command first before you can edit a transaction.
 If not, there will be an error within the application!

 ![EditTransactionExample](images/EditTransactionExample.PNG)